CJ Walker (basketball)

-CJ Walker (born March 24, 1997) is an American professional basketball player for Phoenix Hagen of the German ProA.
+Clarence Andre Walker (born March 24, 1997) is an American former professional basketball player.
 He played college basketball for the Florida State Seminoles and the Ohio State Buckeyes.

-Early life and high school career
+Early life

 Walker was raised in Indianapolis, Indiana and attended Arsenal Technical High School in Indianapolis.
 During his senior season, he won the Indianapolis Coaches Association Player of the Year.
 His senior season averages were 24.3 points, 5.6 assists and three steals per game.

-Recruiting

-Walker committed to Florida State on June 20, 2015 over offers from Walker's future head coach at Ohio State Chris Holtmann at Butler, Illinois, and Cincinnati.
+Walker committed to Florida State on June 20, 2015, over offers from Walker's future head coach at Ohio State Chris Holtmann at Butler, Illinois, and Cincinnati.

 College career

 Florida State

 Walker played in 33 games off the bench during his freshman year, averaging 4.9 points, 1.3 assists, and 0.6 steals per game.
 His season-high in points during the season was 13, against Illinois and Wake Forest.
 He started every game except for one during his sophomore season at Florida State, averaging 8 points, 2.4 assists, and 1 steal per game.
 He started every game of Florida State's Elite Eight run during the 2018 NCAA tournament, averaging 17.5 minutes per game.
 Following the season, on March 27, 2018, he transferred from Florida State.